appku/stashku/tutorials/Requests: Where (Filters).md

 StashKu includes the ability to build complex filters that support logical `AND` and `OR` conditions, with a variety of comparative operators.
-Filters can be created using chained `and`/`or` function calls, or parsed from a string expression, making it easy to write filters for use in request `where` functions quick and painless.
+Filters can be created using chained `and`/`or` function calls, or parsed from a string expression, making it easy to write filters for use in StashKu requests that have `where` functions.

-The `Filter` also can operate on a spread array of objects using the `test` function, which will return only objects matching the criteria.
+The `Filter` object can operate on an array of objects using the `test` function, which will return only objects matching the criteria.

 ## Getting Started
+`Filter` is the class used within all StashKu GET, PATCH, and DELETE request's `.where` methods.
+The `.where` method will build the request's internal `Filter` that engines subsequently use to apply conditions to their resources for the purpose of the request.

+Take a look at the section [Usage on a StashKu Request](#usage-on-a-stashku-request) below to see how you can leverage the `.where` method.

-You can create a new Filter from a string expression:
+You can create a new `Filter` from a string expression:
 ```js
 Filter.parse('{Name} ~~ "Doe" AND Age > 18');
 ```